news-document-pipeline-htw-berlin/crawler/README.md

 The crawler is based on 'spiders' which crawl a specific news website and extract information.

-every spider:
+The sz, taz and heise spiders:
-- crawls main page for category pages
+- crawl main page for category pages
 - crawls all category pages for article links

+The postillon spider:
+- crawls the archive for article links
+- in order to dynamically load the article-previews for the desired years/months selenium is used
+- once the article-previews are present the page_source is handed over to scrapy

+Every spider:
-- every crawled link is matched with database to avoid crawling duplicate articles
+- matches all crawled links with database to avoid crawling duplicate articles
 - crawls article links for article and meta data (as defined in `items.py`)
 - saves data in database in collection `scraped_articles` (via `pipelines.py`)

-using common methods in `utils.py`.
+- uses the common methods in `utils.py`.

 ### Output in MongoDB